-Dave Killoran and Jon Denning from PowerScore were recently featured in an article by U.S. News detailing how a student’s undergrad GPA factors into their law school admissions chances.
+Dave Killoran and Jon Denning from PowerScore were featured in an article by U.S. News detailing how a student’s undergrad GPA factors into their law school admissions chances.
 You can read this incredibly informative article that also includes insight from some of our peers here.
 Below we have included the full interview transcript with Dave and Jon that goes even further in-depth on how law schools evaluate undergrad transcripts, how to compensate for a lower GPA, and more!

 U.S. News: Why is it that at top-20 law schools, the average GPA of incoming students is close to a 4.0?

 Dave Killoran: “This is the result of the selectivity of the Top 20 law schools combined with long-term grade inflation at undergraduate universities.
 You have more students than ever with higher GPAs, and law schools that are ranked partially on average GPA.
 They have a very high incentive to accept as many high-GPA students as possible.
 Add in relatively small class sizes, and you end up with very high average GPAs.”

 U.S. News: How much do GPAs matter in the JD admissions process?

 Dave Killoran: “They matter quite a bit.
 Along with your LSAT score, they are one of the two biggest factors in your application.
 GPAs are attractive because they provide a hard number that law schools can track and control via who they admit, and because they allow admissions officers to instantly compare GPAs between students.
 That is not so easily done for extracurriculars or career achievements.
 In short, law schools love a standardized, universal metric when evaluating applicants.”